 Why Get US Dividends from Canadian Stocks?

 As a Canadian, it’s very important to realize how small our economy is.
 While it is a good economy, it is a small one and it is mostly focused on financial and energy blue chip stocks.
 It is acceptable to be proud of it but as an investor, you want to be objective and realize that you need exposure to other economies.

 There are many large public corporations in Canada that also trades on the New York Stock Exchange (NYSE) allowing you to earn US dividends.
 The dividend is also eligible for Canadian dividends since it is distributed by a Canadian company.
 The shares can be moved between the TSX and the NYSE through a process called journalling so you can buy them in Canadian dollars, move the shares over to the NYSE and then earn US dividends.

-48 Canadian Dividend Stocks Cross Listed On NYSE
+Cross-Listed Canadian Dividend Stocks

 Building a cash flow in US dollars isn’t out of your reach and you can do it with your Canadian dollars.
-This list of companies below comes from the CDN Dividend Performance list.
+This list of companies below comes from the CDN Dividend Stock Screener.
 There might be others, but I consider those the companies worth paying attention to and some of them are the safest Canadian dividend stocks.
 As you can see, there are many options to earn US dividends and put it to work towards a US investment.

-18 US Dollar Dividend Payers
+19 US Dollar Dividend Payers

 These companies will pay the expected dividend rate in US dollars.
 Just buy them on the Canadian side and journal them on the US account and it will start paying US dividends.
 Slowly, you will build your US cash account to buy US holdings without incurring a currency exchange.
 Their accounting is pretty much done in USD.

-30 Canadian Dollar Dividend Payers
+27 Canadian Dollar Dividend Payers

 These Canadian companies also trade on a US exchange and declare their dividend in Canadian dollars.
 When holding them on a US exchange, the Canadian dividend will be converted to US currency.
 You still can earn US dollars but you could also just earn Canadian dividend and wait to exchange once you have enough.